DomoApps/Test-AI-Review/docs/Apps/App-Framework/Guides/app-sessions.md

 The code for the app can be written such that the session ID is explicitly added as a header or query parameter.
 This will work to override the session cookie but can be labor-intensive.

 Another option is to use the `domo.js` library, which can be included in the app (generally by loading it from the public-assets folder).
-Sent requests--either static asset requests or the functions supplied in `domo.js` (such as `domo.get()`)--will be modified to include either the query parameter (on static asset requests) or the header (on function calls).
+Requests which have been sent--either as static asset requests or as functions, as supplied in `domo.js` (such as `domo.get()`)--will be modified to include either the query parameter (on static asset requests) or the header (on function calls).
 See the [`domo.js` documentation here](../Tools/domo.js.md) for more details.

 <!-- theme: info -->
 > #### Make sure you have the most up-to-date Apps SDK (domo.js)